Infrared signature of active massive black holes in nearby dwarf galaxies: Infrared colour diagnostic for AGN candidates

-The 3339 galaxies with WISE matches and SNR $ > 3$ in $W1$, $W2$ and $W3$ are shown in Figure~\ref{fig:wisecolor}, left.
-With our color cut of $W1-W2 > 0.5$, we identify 48 candidate AGN in our nearby galaxy sample.
-After visual inspection of the 48 WISE images, we conservatively removed two candidates that were found close to an image artifact that could possibly contaminate the source and give an erroneous photometry, reducing the number to 46.
-We also removed EW~Eri from our sample.
-This object had a color of $W1-W2=0.603$ but its classification and distance estimate are ambiguous.
-It is listed in NED (which cites fourteen references up to 2009) as a dwarf galaxy with measured redshift of 0.000013 (distance of $\sim 52$~kpc), while the work by \citet{malinen14} identifies this object as a star forming, high-latitude cloud (L1642) at a distance of 112-160~pc \citep{hearty00}.
-Since we cannot confirm that this source is extragalactic, we decided it was not appropriate to keep it in our sample.
+The 3326 galaxies with WISE matches and S/N $ > 3$ in $W1$, $W2$ and $W3$ are shown in Figure~\ref{fig:wisecolor}, left.
+With our colour cut of $W1-W2 > 0.5$, we identify 303 candidate AGN (see Figure~\ref{fig:postagestamps}).
+These final numbers come after we conservatively removed candidates that were found close to an image artefact that could possibly contaminate the source and give an erroneous photometry.
+Of the 303 candidate AGN, 62 are classified as dwarf galaxies based on a $\log M_{stellar}$ cut of 9.5 \citep[similar to ][]{reines13}.
+The list of these galaxies, ordered by increasing distance, can be found in Tables~\ref{tbl:tbl-1} (dwarfs) and \ref{tbl:tbl-2} (non-dwarfs).

-The optical and WISE color images of our final 45 nearby galaxy AGN candidates are shown in Figure~\ref{fig:postagestamps} and listed in Table~\ref{tbl:tbl-1}.
-Of these, a literature search revealed that 15 had previously been identified as hosting an AGN.